Content

 Increased blood flow into erectile tissues is crucial for creating and maintaining an erection during sexual intercourse.

+When this process is disrupted, so too is sexual function, which can present as ED.
 We’ll outline some potential causes of erectile dysfunction next.

 Erectile dysfunction may result from a combination of physical factors.
 Men who have certain existing health conditions are more likely to experience sexual dysfunction.